 Here is another egg recipe for our Perfect Egg Series, this one if for the Perfect Poached Eggs.
 Poached eggs are one of the more versatile ways to cook eggs as the finished result can be used as a protein in many dishes, such as salads, a big bowl of noodles or even on top of a savory rice dish.

 I completely forgot about Easter.
 Not only until today, did it cross my mind, when E & M stopped by flapping their Palms from Sunday Church.
 Normally, I love Easter.
 It is the beginning Spring and change.
 I am usually baking hot cross buns, making marmalade, starting the garden, and baking Lenny’s mom’s Massa.
 Not this year.

 Since all the things we love about Easter, food-wise, will have to wait until later this year, I decided we needed to do something remotely related to the holiday.
 In the middle of making breakfast it came to mind, why not pay tribute to the egg and whip up some poached eggs.

-The poached egg.
-As a regular reader, you know I am not a huge fan of eggs.
-That being said, I have to confess, I actually like them very much, but only when they are cooked perfectly.
-The egg has to be done the right way, which is …. my way.
-Lenny, on the other hand, will eat an egg any ole way ….. poached, fried, soft boiled, scrambled, hard-boiled, over cooked or undercooked.
-His is wonderfully not picky.
+As a regular reader, you know that Lenny always says Denise doesn’t like eggs.
+That being said, I have to confess, I actually like them very much, but only when they are cooked the perfect way.
+The egg has to be done as in the white is cooked and the yolk is not overcooked.
+Lenny, on the other hand, will eat an egg any way, perfect or over cooked.
+I call it the Portuguese way.

 Bring water to boil in a shallow frying pan, about 2 inches deep.
-Add the white vinegar.
+Add the vinegar.

 Crack the egg into a small dish.

-Lower the heat on the water to a low simmer and slowly slide the egg into the simmering water.
+Lower the heat on the water to a low simmer, using a large spoon stir the water to create a vortex, and slowly slide the egg into the simmering water.

 Gently remove from the water, with a slotted spoon and lay on a double folded paper towel for about 1 minute.